 | Nellcor OxiMax | Licensed Nellcor algorithm | Nellcor OxiMax 9-pin |

-The same MX500 chassis with three module configurations needs three different sensor families.
-Photograph the SpO2 module label before ordering.
-If the label is worn, the patient cable identifies the module.
-This rule applies across every accessory family — SpO2, ECG, NIBP, IBP, temperature, EtCO2.
+The same MX500 chassis can require three different SpO₂ sensor families.
+Photograph the module label before ordering; when the label is unreadable, document the socket, connector face, and current patient-cable part number.
+ECG, NIBP, IBP, temperature, and EtCO₂ must be verified against their own connectors and configuration.
 Unsure which connector you have?
-See the Philips SpO2 connector identification guide.
+See the Philips SpO₂ connector identification guide.

 Models covered by this hub